 I filled each of the remaining exposed holes with 3/8″ dowels.
 I simply thought it looked more finished that way.

-I was VERY worried during the making of this project that my gamble wouldn’t pay off due to the heavy weight of the blanket.
-Luckily, it all wound up working out and the compression of the pieces of wood, groove, and dowels all created enough texture to grab the blanket and hold it.
+I was VERY worried during the making of this wooden quilt hanger that my gamble wouldn’t pay off due to the heavy weight of the blanket.
+Luckily, it all wound up working out and the compression of the pieces of wood, groove, and dowels all created enough pressure to grab the blanket and hold it.
 If it hadn’t worked, I would have then tried to add a strip of velcro into the groove to give it more grip.
 So, if you’re finding that to be a problem for you, that’s what I would suggest next!

 I’m linking this project up today with a few other creators who have made some incredible wall art projects!
 Please go visit them (linked below) and let them know I sent ya: